bostick/tabit-file-format/description/tabit-file-format-description.md

 Each entry in the list is an 8 byte structure:
 `s1 s0 e1 e0 r1 r0 v1 v0`

-`s1 s0` is a short that specifies how many spaces to increment after this word.
+`s1 s0` is a short that specifies how many spaces to increment before this change.

 `e1 e0` is a short that specifies the effect to change.

-`r1 r0` is a short and reserved and always 0.
+`r1 r0` is a short and reserved and is always 0.

-`v1 v0` is a short that is the value of the effect change.
+`v1 v0` is a short that is the value of the change.

 Track Effects are numbered: